-- 123. The CSP will be implemented, under the overall guidance of the Ministry of Foreign Affairs and International Cooperation, in collaboration with a range of government institutions including the offices dealing with food security analysis and response planning, technical ministries dealing with health and nutrition, education, social protection and agriculture and the Ministry of Economy and Finance. - 124.
+- 124. The CSP will be implemented, under the overall guidance of the Ministry of Foreign Affairs and International Cooperation, in collaboration with a range of government institutions including the offices dealing with food security analysis and response planning, technical ministries dealing with health and nutrition, education, social protection and agriculture and the Ministry of Economy and Finance. - 125.
 Planning of humanitarian assistance is coordinated with the Government and through the humanitarian clusters.
 This includes collaboration with other United Nations agencies, the International Committee of the Red Cross and NGOs.
-A particular effort is made to increase collaboration with local and national NGOs and civil society, both for advocacy and implementation. - 125.
+A particular effort is made to increase collaboration with local and national NGOs and civil society, both for advocacy and implementation. - 126.
 Partnerships with United Nations agencies and development partners will be instrumental in advancing the resilience, nutrition, gender and social protection agendas.
 WFP will also continue to collaborate with the Government, the World Bank and other actors involved in social protection through the social protection working group.
 This will include working with the national safety net programme, Jigiséméjiri, to strengthen national safety nets.
+WFP's capacity development contribution will be integrated into the overall government-led plans in consultation with all its partners to ensure effective synergies and complementarities based on WFP's added value.

-126. WFP will develop partnerships with academic and research institutes aimed at generating evidence for planning and programming.
+- 127. WFP will develop partnerships with academic and research institutes aimed at generating evidence for planning and programming.
 A knowledge management strategy will frame and prioritize needs and will capitalize on ongoing partnerships.
-WFP will also seek to engage with the private sector on innovative financing, delivery mechanisms, information and communications technology and enhanced supply chains, with a particular focus on nutrition.
+WFP will also seek to engage with the private sector on innovative financing, delivery mechanisms, information and communications technology and enhanced supply chains, with a particular focus on nutrition. - 128.
+A partnership action plan will detail the overall strategy and specify partners and areas of engagement.